 From college dorms to military barracks, the prevention of meningitis remains a priority.
 An infectious disease, meningitis can stem from either a viral or bacterial infection.
 Viral meningitis ranks as the most common, developing slowly over time, while bacterial meningitis happens suddenly and, often, is more severe.

-If you develop meningitis symptoms and a doctor has diagnosed someone near you with meningitis, seek emergency care immediately at Dignity Health Central Coast.
+If you develop meningitis symptoms and a doctor has diagnosed someone near you with meningitis, seek emergency care immediately at Dignity Health St. John's.

-Upon your arrival, our caring team of doctors will treat your physical, mental, and spiritual needs as you start to heal from meningitis on the Central Coast.
+Upon your arrival, our caring team of doctors will treat your physical, mental, and spiritual needs as you start to heal from meningitis.

 Both viral and bacterial meningitis share common symptoms.
 You may have vomiting and nausea, a stiff neck, headache, fever, or a rash.
 Infants will appear fussy, not eat, and develop a bulging soft spot.
 Typically, bacterial meningitis symptoms are more severe.